Snapchat Planet Order is one of the most misunderstood features on the app.

 -

-Planet Order is a visual layer added on top of that system for Snapchat+ users
+Planet Order is a visual layer added for Snapchat+ users

-Planet Order determines how those friends are ranked relative to each other.
+Planet Order decides how those friends are ranked.

 This means: